-Figure 1.2 Protoplanetary disc (a) An artist's impression of a protoplanetary disc.
-The centre region eventually ignites as a true star while the surrounding disk of debris forms the protoplanets.
-(NAO) (b) A protoplanetary disc as seen through the Hubble space telescope.
-The light coloured background is the Orion Nebula.(NASA)
+Figure 1.2 Protoplanetary disc (a) A protoplanetary disc image as seen from above through the Atacama Large Millimeter/submillimeter Array (ALMA). (b) A protoplanetary disc as seen from the side.
+(NASA) (c) An artist's impression of a protoplanetary disc using the above images.
+The centre region eventually ignites as a true star while the surrounding disc of debris forms the protoplanets.
+(NASA)